How to run TON Sites

 Installation on any other OS

-environment is required.
+environment is required to build.

 git clone https://github.com/tonutils/reverse-proxy.git